 All of our coats were reflective!

-This week in Science club we were given the challenge of working in pairs to create the fastest balloon racer.
+Children were given the challenge of working in pairs to create the fastest balloon racer.
 We made predictions about what type of balloon we thought would be fastest and then experimented with different sizes, and different straws.

 Once we had made our balloon we carried out races to find out which balloon was the fastest.

-This week in Science Club we were looking at magnets.
 We worked together to sort a box materials into magnetic and not magnetic.
 We created a simple chart to record our results just like real scientists!

 After sorting all the materials in the box we noticed that all the magnetic materials were metal, we were then able to predict which materials in the classroom would be magnetic.